KhronosGroup/glTF/specification/2.0/README.md

 There are several options to simplify this method for real-time rendering, like omitting `E(LdotN)`, replacing the `diffuse_weight` by `1 - fresnel`, or replacing it by 1.
 Note that this will violate certain physical properties of BRDFs.

-*TODO: typesetting equations, images for BRDFs, white furnace test showing difference between albedo scaling and real-time weightings*
+*TODO: clean-up and typeset equations, images for BRDFs, white furnace test showing difference between albedo scaling and real-time weightings*

 # Appendix C: Spline Interpolation